Public key certificate: Root programs

 Browsers other than Firefox generally use the operating system's facilities to decide which certificate authorities are trusted.
 So, for instance, Chrome on Windows trusts the certificate authorities included in the Microsoft Root Program, while on macOS or iOS, Chrome trusts the certificate authorities in the Apple Root Program.
 Edge and Safari use their respective operating system trust stores as well, but each is only available on a single OS.
 Firefox uses the Mozilla Root Program trust store on all platforms.

 The Mozilla Root Program is operated publicly, and its certificate list is part of the open source Firefox web browser, so it is broadly used outside Firefox.
 For instance, while there is no common Linux Root Program, many Linux distributions, like Debian, include a package that periodically copies the contents of the Firefox trust list, which is then used by applications.

 Root programs generally provide a set of valid purposes with the certificates they include.
 For instance, some CAs may be considered trusted for issuing TLS server certificates, but not for code signing certificates.
 This is indicated with a set of trust bits in a root certificate storage system.

+Revocation

+A certificate may be revoked before it expires, which signals that it is no longer valid.
+Without revocation, an attacker would be able to exploit such a compromised or misissued certificate until expiry.
+Hence, revocation is an important part of a public key infrastructure.
+Revocation is performed by the issuing certificate authority, which produces a cryptographically authenticated statement of revocation.

+For distributing revocation information to clients, timeliness of the discovery of revocation (and hence the window for an attacker to exploit a compromised certificate) trades off against resource usage in querying revocation statuses and privacy concerns.
+If revocation information is unavailable (either due to accident or an attack), clients must decide whether to fail-hard and treat a certificate as if it is revoked (and so degrade availability) or to fail-soft and treat it as unrevoked (and allow attackers to sidestep revocation).

+Due to the cost of revocation checks and the availability impact from potentially-unreliable remote services, Web browsers limit the revocation checks they will perform, and will fail-soft where they do.
+Certificate revocation lists are too bandwidth-costly for routine use, and the Online Certificate Status Protocol presents connection latency and privacy issues.
+Other schemes have been proposed but have not yet been successfully deployed to enable fail-hard checking.